pandey-ankit/WebLogic_Kubernetes_Toolkit_UI/WebLogic-Kubernetes-Toolkit-UI/deploy-ingress/deploy-ingress.md

 ## Task 2: Update the Ingress Routes to Access the Application and Admin Console

+In this Task, we add the Ingress routes for Accessing the Admin Console, Application.
+At the end, we get the accessible endpoints.

 1. Scroll down and click on *+* icone to add the *Ingress Route Configuration*.
     ![Add Ingress Routes](images/AddIngressRoutes.png)